Stressed. It has become a common way of describing ourselves these days.

 Your liver doesn’t realize that age is just a number.
 Hangovers do get worse when we hit our 40s and 50s, and one reason may be that the water content in our bodies decreases as we get older.
 Stay hydrated on NYE: alternate alcoholic drinks with a glass or two of water.

-DVR the Rose Parade, hit snooze a few times, turn on a college bowl game, and enjoy a few new””and old””traditions.
+DVR the Rose Parade, hit snooze a few times, turn on a college bowl game, and enjoy a few new”and old”traditions.

 While working out may be the last thing you want to do after a late (and boozy) night, moving your body produces mood-enhancing endorphins and improves blood flow to the brain.
 Stick to gentle exercise like stretching, yoga, or a short walk or jog; strenuous activity will dehydrate you further, and you’re more prone to accident or injury with a hungover head.